 The job of retrieving water for the family is typically given to the younger women and children, who often have to complete a three or four mile roundtrip to obtain it.
 In many rural villages, it can be up to ten miles one way when things get really dry.
 This trip sometimes has to be completed several times a day, just to meet a basic necessity of life, which many of us take for granted.
 In many cases, the water obtained is not sanitary, which poses another set of problems.

-By partnering with an organisation called FRIENDS IN ACTION INTERNATIONAL, myself and a group of friends from Northern Ireland are planning to travel to Burkina Faso at the beginning of February 2018, to assist with drilling a well for a remote village.
+Along with a group of friends from Northern Ireland, we are planning to travel to Burkina Faso in the early part of 2018, to assist with drilling wells for remote villages.

-The drilling rig purchased by Friends In Action (shown above) travels to various parts of the world where there is need, creating new wells for remote villages.
-Ground assessments are carried out and the best locations for the prospective well are chosen and plotted.
+The drilling rig (shown above) travels to various parts of the world where there is need, creating new wells for remote villages.
 However, the rig can't operate by itself.
 It needs capable people to travel to the rig's location and facilitate the drilling of the well.
 And that's where our group of friends come in!